christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Delegating Calls to a Parent Class

 Ideally, you should code to interfaces, whose methods are all pure virtual.
-In reality, sometimes you do need to mock a virtual method that is not pure (i.e, it already has an implementation).
+In reality, sometimes you do need to mock a virtual target that is not pure (i.e, it already has an implementation).
 For example:

 ```cpp